 Cheap line rental

-If you’re after a cheap phone line, there are providers like Primus Saver that specialise in low-cost home phone packages.
-But before you plump for a cheap deal, think about what you need it for.
+If you’re after a cheap phone line, there are providers like Fuel Broadband that specialise in low-cost home phone packages.
+But before you plump for a cheap deal, think about why you need it.

 For example, cheap line rental is pointless if you end up spending more than you’re saving on calls that aren’t included in your package.
 On the other hand, if you don’t make a lot of calls, or just need a phone line for broadband, it makes sense to look for the cheapest deal.